frideosapps/frideos_core/README.md

 counter.value += 1;
 ```

 It can be used even with `StreamedWidget` and `StreamBuilder` by using its stream getter `outStream`.
-In this case, it is necessary to pass to the `initialData` parameter the current value of the `StreamedValue` (e.g. using the getter `value`).

 N.B. when the type is not a basic type (e.g int, double, String etc.) and the value of a property of the object is changed, it is necessary to call the `refresh` method to update the stream.